arvidn/libtorrent/docs/manual.rst

 has to wait in the job queue before it get processed.

 ``average_read_time`` is the number of microseconds a read job takes to wait in the queue and complete, in microseconds.
+This only includes cache misses.

 ``job_queue_length`` is the number of jobs in the job queue.